curbengh/curbengh.github.io/source/_posts/saml-scim.md

 ## Single-space value

 An interesting issue I encountered which was ultimately caused by an AAD attribute that had a value of just a single space.
-I initially configured a SCIM mapping as follow: Coalesce([attributeA], [attributeB]) -> u*column_z.
-Coalesce() returns the first non-empty value.
-I knew attributeB is never empty, however somehow some users had *(blank)\_ value in their u_column_z.
+I initially configured a SCIM mapping as follow: `Coalesce([attributeA], [attributeB]) -> u_column_z` where `Coalesce()` returns the first non-empty attribute.
+I knew attributeB is never empty, however somehow some users had _(blank)_ value in their "u_column_z" field.

-I fired up the Expression Builder in AAD SCIM and tried "Coalesce([attributeA], [attributeB])" on one of the affected users.
+I fired up the Expression Builder in AAD SCIM and tried `Coalesce([attributeA], [attributeB])` on one of the affected users.
 It returned "Your expression is valid, but your expression evaluated to an empty string".
-Tried "ToUpper([attributeA])", same.
-Tried "IsNullorEmpty([attributeA])", got "false".
+Tried `ToUpper([attributeA])`, same.
+Tried `IsNullorEmpty([attributeA])`, got "false".
 If an attribute has empty value, it will return "null".
 So, this meant attributeA is not empty.
 But what could it be?

 ```
 IIF([attributeA]=" ", "space", "no space")